 NPAC SMS successfully responds to the M-SET.

 The NPAC SMS issues the M-EVENT-REPORT attribute value change to the block holder SOA for the number pool block that contains the numberPoolBlockSOA-Origination indicator, only when the numberPoolBlockSOA-Origination indicator is modified from FALSE to TRUE.
+For the XML interface, PATN – NpbAttributeValueChangeNotification.

 The block holder SOA confirms the M-EVENT-REPORT.
+For the XML interface, NOTR – NotificationReply.

 Number Pool Block De-Pool by NPAC SMS (previously NNP flow 2.19)